cassidy-andrew/AU-UV_ices/README.md

 This gave roughly the desired thickness, as we can see here.
 But why not just fit the deposition scan of the ice we actually used?
 A deposition time of only 20 seconds is far too short to generate a fittable sine curve like the one above.
 Further, the user might not yet know how long they want to deposit for, only how thick of an ice they want to eventually have.
 The deposition rate must be found first.
 This is also why the program does not automatically calculate the thickness of the deposited ice when you run `find_deposition_rate()`.

-But what about that user who knows what thickness of ice they want, but not how long to deposit for? `deptools` can also calculate that in much the same way as finding the thickness:
+But what about that user who knows what thickness of ice they want, but not how long to deposit for? `depTools` can also calculate that in much the same way as finding the thickness:

 ```python